 The lighter, the better

-Sure, dark colours are inviting and cozy but did you know lighter colours make a space appear breezy and open?
+Sure, dark colours are inviting and cozy but did you know lighter colours make a space appear sprawling and open?
 Beige, white, cream and all pastel hues are your best friends!

 Let the light flow!